mota494/42_Born2BeRoot/README.md

 `sudo vim /etc/ssh/sshd_config`: opens the config file for the ssh server, here you have to change the line that says `#Port 22` ⇒ `Port 4242`

-`sudo vim /etc/ssh/ssh_config`: opens the config gile for the ssh client, here you have to change the line that says `#Port 22` ⇒ `Port 4242`
+`sudo vim /etc/ssh/ssh_config`: opens the config file for the ssh client, here you have to change the line that says `#Port 22` ⇒ `Port 4242`

 `sudo service ssh restart`: restart the ssh service and apply the changes made